 Request for Designation

 Effective communication with the FDA allows an effective working relationship for a biotech or pharmaceutical company and is important for clearance of the IND and the eventual approval of the NDA or BLA.
 CATO offers personalized attention and timely, critical advice related to what questions to ask the FDA and when in addition to what not to ask the FDA and which questions are in the "gray area."
 Cato Research has broad and deep relationships with many FDA reviewers and project managers and can act as your regulatory contact as the official representative who communicates with the FDA on your behalf.

 Why We Do It Better

 Cato Research also has extensive experience in regulatory submissions, both in legacy (paper) and eCTD formats, including assisting sponsors with the transition from paper to electronic regulatory submissions.
-Cato’s electronic submission software utilizes Global Submit, the same software used by the FDA for viewing electronic submissions.
-Cato Research averages 4 submissions per year, and has in-house expertise in the complicated process of formatting and quality checking regulatory documents during the regulatory submission process.
-Cato has never had a refuse-to-file from the FDA.
+CATO’s electronic submission software utilizes Global Submit, the same software used by the FDA for viewing electronic submissions.
+Cato Research averages 4 submissions per year and has in-house expertise in the complicated process of formatting and quality checking regulatory documents during the regulatory submission process.
+Cato Research has never had a refuse-to-file from the FDA.